-2.2 MANDATORY CHARACTER OF THE PROGRAMME
+1.2 MANDATORY CHARACTER OF THE PROGRAMME

 Participating in PREMIUM is not without obligation.

-Whereas you are entirely free to plan team meetings when they best suit you and your teammates, there are several programme components that require mandatory attendance.
-Some of these programme components are more flexible than others.
+Whereas you are entirely free to plan team meetings when they best suit you and your teammates, several programme components require mandatory attendance.
+Some of these programme components are more flexible than others are.
 For example, you are required to attend a number or workshops.
 The workshops are offered several times on different dates and times to ensure that every student is able to attend at least one of the options.
 However, your attendance is also mandatory at the PREMIUM Central Events.
 These events are organized on set dates.
-For specific information on mandatory programme elements, see 2.4 Assessment below.